-Since 1984, Corporate Fleet Services has earned a solid reputation among the corporate and private aviation community.
+Since 1984, CFS Jets has earned a solid reputation among the corporate and private aviation community.
 Our commitment to providing our clients with a positive experience has resulted in a vast network of satisfied customers around the globe.
 Read below for information on the recent No Plane No Gain advocacy initiatives recently undertaken by the National Business Aviation Association and the General Aviation Manufacturers Association to highlight the continuing value of business aviation.

 In February 2009, NBAA and GAMA joined forces to highlight a series of new No Plane No Gain advocacy initiatives.